-I Can't Keep From Singing #2

-Oil on paper
+I Can't Keep From Singing #2 2001 Oil on paper

 Woodmere Art Museum: Museum purchase, with funds generously provided by The Barra Foundation Art Acquisition Fund, 2003 Moe Brooker grew up in South Philadelphia.
 His work is influenced by jazz, graffiti art, his grandmother's quilts, and church choirs.
-Colors make his pictures sing, just as notes make up music.
+Colors make his pictures sing, just like musical notes.